Naan Grilled Flatbread

 Soft, Tender, Flavorful

 This scrumptious naan stye flatbread turns out soft, tender, and flavorful.
-These cook up with plenty of nice, airy bubbles and an irresistibly chewy bite.
+These cook up with plenty of nice, airy bubbles and an irresistibly chewy bite and are great served for meals or with a bit of the best tahini sauce.

 Tip: don’t over your just-cooked naan with foil.
 The warm condensation will your big, pretty bubbles to flatten.
 That’s basically what happened to mine.
 I share that tidbit so it won’t happen to you 😉 Regardless, none of my eaters noticed – these were gobbled up as soon as they were released.